Dave Sims: Play-By-Play

+National work

-Sims' play-by-play announcing career began (1990–1992) as the radio voice of Temple Owls football in the Big East.
-Moving to TV, Sims was the TV Voice of the Big East Conference football game of the week (1993–1994) and then again (1998–2007).
+Moving to TV, Sims was the TV voice of the Big East Conference football game of the week (1993–1994) and then again (1998–2007).

-In 1991, Sims joined ESPN as a play-by-play announcer for college basketball, and added college football in 1998.
+In 1991, Sims joined ESPN as a play-by-play announcer for college basketball and added college football in 1998.
 He primarily called Big East contests on the ESPN Plus regional network.
-He continues to broadcast college basketball games for FOX and FS1 beginning in 2016.
+He continued to broadcast college basketball games for FOX and FS1 beginning in 2016.

-Sims was the #2 broadcaster for NFL on Westwood One Sports's Sunday afternoon doubleheader before taking the permanent play-by-play position on Sunday Night Football.
-He replaced Joel Meyers on the Sunday Night Football game in 2006.
-Sims worked "Sunday Night Football" games from 2006 to 2012.
+Sims was the #2 broadcaster for NFL on Westwood One Sports's Sunday afternoon doubleheader before taking the permanent play-by-play position on the Sunday Night Football radio broadcast.
+He replaced Joel Meyers on the Sunday Night Football game in 2006 and called games through the 2012 season.
 From 2013 to 2014, Sims returned to Sunday Afternoon NFL action while working with former NFL quarterback Mark Malone.

-In addition to Sunday Night Football, Sims also called college basketball for Westwood One (1998–2014) with his most notable call to date being the George Mason-UConn regional final in 2006 (where #11 seed George Mason upset top-seed Connecticut to become the second #11 seed in history to reach the Final Four).
+In addition to Sunday Night Football, Sims also called college basketball for Westwood One (1998–2015), with one of his most notable calls being the George Mason–UConn regional final in 2006, when #11 seed George Mason upset top-seed Connecticut to become the second #11 seed ever to reach the Final Four.

-While working in other sports, he occasionally provided Major League Baseball play-by-play for ESPN (1993–1994) and did an internet radio show for MLB.com (1999–2000).
-In 2007, he took the opportunity to return to baseball full-time as part of the Seattle Mariners television broadcast.
-One of the few African-American broadcasters in the history of the sport, he is also perhaps the only one of that group not to have played in the major leagues.
-His broadcast partner is former Mariners 3B Mike Blowers.
+While working in other sports, Sims occasionally provided Major League Baseball play-by-play for ESPN (1993–1994) and did an internet radio show for MLB.com (1999–2000).
+In 2007, he returned to baseball full-time as part of the Seattle Mariners television broadcast.
+Sims is one of the few African-American broadcasters in the history of the sport.
+He became the team's primary TV broadcaster following the legendary Dave Niehaus's death in 2010.
+His broadcast partner was former Mariners third baseman Mike Blowers.
+Sims and Blowers did not travel with the team to Japan at the start of the 2012 season, calling the games from a studio near Seattle.

+In 2009, Sims was the television play-by-play commentator for the UFL on Versus.

-Sims was the broadcaster on Fox on April 21, 2012, describing Philip Humber's perfect game.
-However, the game was broadcast in its entirety only in the Chicago and Seattle markets, because the rest of the country heard Joe Buck and Tim McCarver call a game between the New York Yankees and the Boston Red Sox.
-Because the game was broadcast on FOX in both markets, Sims had to call the game from a neutral standpoint as a broadcaster and not as the usual Mariners broadcaster, even though his team lost to a perfect game.
+Sims was the broadcaster on Fox on April 21, 2012 calling Philip Humber's perfect game for the Chicago White Sox against the Mariners.
+However, the game was broadcast in its entirety only in the Chicago and Seattle markets, because Fox broadcast a New York Yankees and the Boston Red Sox game in the rest of the country.

-Just four months after calling Philip Humber's perfect game, Félix Hernández threw the first perfect game in Mariners' history.
-Sims called the game for Root Sports in Seattle.
-This is the first time that one broadcaster has called two perfect games in the same Major League Baseball season.
+Just four months after calling Humber's perfect game, Félix Hernández threw the first perfect game in Mariners' history.
+Sims called the game for Root Sports Northwest.
+This is the first time that one broadcaster has called two perfect games in the same MLB season.

-Notable catchphrases
+Sims became the play-by-play broadcaster for the Swingman Classic, held before the MLB All-Star Game, starting in 2023.

+Sims is the former co-host of Basketball and Beyond with Coach K with Mike Krzyzewski on SiriusXM.
+They met in the late 1970s, when Krzyzewski coached the Army basketball team.
+Krzyzewski later recommended Sims for the Mariners' job.